JacobCoch/classy-clash/README.md

 Welcome to Classy Clash, a C++ game built with raylib.

+# Classy Clash

+Welcome to Classy Clash, a C++ game built with raylib.

 ## Overview

-Classy Clash is a simple game created with the raylib game development library.
-It features [brief description of the game].
+Classy Clash is a simple yet engaging game created with the raylib game development library.
+Immerse yourself in an action-packed adventure where you'll face relentless enemies, wield a mighty sword, and explore the mysteries of a captivating island.

 ## Table of Contents